Nettakrim/Fishing-Ruler/README.md

 ## Fishing Ruler
-*Ever wanted to fling an entity really far with a fishing rod but you keep snapping your line due to the distance?
+*Ever wanted to fling an entity really far with a fishing rod, but you keep snapping your line due to the distance?
 Well now you can!*

 Fishing Ruler adds an indicator above the hotbar when using a fishing rod showing the current length of the line